mdbootstrap/TW-Elements/README.md

 * [Perfect Scrollbar](https://jsfiddle.net/DanielApt/xv0rrxv3/)
 * [Perfect Scrollbar (jQuery)](https://jsfiddle.net/DanielApt/gbfLazpx/)

-## Requirements
+## Before using perfect-scrollbar

-To make this plugin *perfect*, some requirements were unavoidable.
-But, they're all very trivial and there is nothing to worry about.

 The following requirements should meet.

 * the container must have a 'position' css style.
+* the container must be a normal container element.
+  * PS may not work well in `body`, `textarea`, `iframe` or flexbox.

 The following requirements are included in the basic CSS, but please keep in mind when you'd like to change the CSS files.

-* the container must have an 'overflow:hidden' css style.
+* the container must have an 'overflow: hidden' css style.
 * the scrollbar's position must be 'absolute'.
 * the scrollbar-x must have a 'bottom' css style, and the scrollbar-y must have a 'right' css style.

+Please keep in mind that perfect-scrollbar won't completely emulate native scrolls.
+Scroll hooking is generally considered as bad practice, and perfect-scrollbar should be used with care.
+Unless custom scroll is really needed, please consider using native scrolls.

 ## How to use